Celebrating midsummer in Sweden (Shutterstock)

 Canoe in the sea (Shutterstock)

 Sweden’s biggest lake district has a labyrinth of rivers and lakes, making it the perfect location for watersports.
 The water is so pure that you can drink it and, after the challenge of the Dalsland Canoe Marathon, gulping clean water is essential!
 Sweden’s largest canoe event is held every August, and competitors have to complete the 55km route in three days.
 Alternatively, you can just enjoy the waterways at your own leisurely pace in the Open Water category.

 Watching the sun set on Bohuslän (Shutterstock)

-Main image: Table set for traditional Swedish crayfish party (Shutterstock)
+Main image: A traditional Swedish crayfish party (Shutterstock)

 Get the very best of Wanderlust by signing up to our newsletters, full of travel inspiration, fun quizzes, exciting competitions and exclusive offers.